 - Disability Support Services and other campus resources

 Chances are, you may not even need to request hard copies of these.
 Often brochures like this are loaded into the university website.
-Just take your time and scroll the website to learn as much as you can, especially in the places were you didn't get as much information as you wanted during your tour.
+Just take your time and scroll the website to learn as much as you can, especially in the places where you didn't get as much information as you wanted during your tour.

-SChedule Follow-Up Calls/Visits If Necessary
+Schedule Follow-Up Calls/Visits If Necessary

 You may not have been able to do everything you wanted on your first campus visit.
 Maybe you went to an Information Day and you want a more in-depth campus tour so your schedule a visit during normal business hours.
 Or, maybe you had a normal visit, but you want more of the pomp and circumstance of an information day.
 This may not be necessary, but don't be afraid to visit the campus more.

 You could also schedule calls with people in different departments.
 Maybe you would like to get some of your questions answered about your potential major, playing sports at the collegiate level, or anything else.
 Take some time to think about who you may want to have a conversation with, then schedule that, and make it happen.